leanne63/redandblack/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+Provided screenshot used with permission:
+Andrew Francis, owner
+1 on 1 Fitness Training, LLC,
+Saint Louis, Missouri.

-Red and Black includes code adapted from the following third-party resources:
+RedAndBlack includes code adapted from the following third-party resources:

 Twenty Fourteen Theme
 The WordPress Team